Strijkerr/BachelorThesis/README.md

 4. 1

 From the setup menu you can download the dataset by entering '1'.
 You can unzip and unpack it with '2'.

-And one can filter only the court decisions with an abstract and/or judgment by pressing '3'.
-After going through all steps, one can exit the 'setup menu' by pressing '4'.
+After going through these steps, one can exit the 'setup menu' by pressing '3'.

 5. 1